isarlab-department-engineering/d-vat/README.md

 ### PreTrained Models

-You can download one of our pre-trained models from [here](http://sira.diei.unipg.it/supplementary/public/D-VAT/D-VAT_PreTrained.zip) (If the link does not work, use this [mirror](https://mega.nz/file/bShkkKjB#-0u6ggsCoNJBY54bviPaQ_5EREyUTssbVbOoDwgbA_s).
+You can download one of our pre-trained models from [here](http://sira.diei.unipg.it/supplementary/public/D-VAT/) and download `D-VAT_PreTrained.zip` (If the link does not work, use this [mirror](https://mega.nz/file/bShkkKjB#-0u6ggsCoNJBY54bviPaQ_5EREyUTssbVbOoDwgbA_s)).
 Just unzip it in the experiments folder and accordingly configure
 **experiment_numer** and **model_numer** of the previous step.

 ---